-Gopher State One Call is recruiting for Board members who can provide perspective from the City water and sewer services, and from the transmission pipeline industry.
+Gopher State One Call seeks to review applications for Board membership and/or users’ group participation.
+In particular, GSOC seeks subject matter expertise from Greater Minnesota municipal water and sewer systems, the agricultural industry (particularly expertise concerning drain tiles and excavations), the pipeline industry, engineering and other industry sectors not currently represented on GSOC’s Board.
 View the Call for Applications providing more detail below.
 Thank you for your interest in serving the underground safety stakeholders in Minnesota.

 Gopher State One Call is a non-member Minnesota nonprofit corporation with oversight provided by its Board of Directors, consisting of Directors from a wide spectrum of damage prevention industry stakeholders.
 For further information, history and background, see the Board Election Policy.